 What’s up loves!

-Hopefully you watched my candid video!
+Hopefully, you watched my candid video!
 Sorry if it is not your typical video.
 None of my work will ever be “typical”.
 As I write more content you will get to know me through my work and see that is just one thing I am not, ‘typical”.
-As mentioned in the video, this past government shutdown revealed some disheartening facts in regards to most Americans financial state and how fragile it truly it is.
-I am sure financially fragility is piercing through as well during this current pandemic, COVID-19.
+As mentioned in the video, this past government shutdown revealed some disheartening facts in regards to most Americans' financial state and how fragile it truly it is.
+I am sure financial fragility is piercing through as well during this current pandemic, COVID-19.
 I am here to share some tips to BUILD that Emergency Savings Fund.

 1. Set aside a certain amount (what you can afford) weekly.

 a) Each month I set a goal I want to save monthly and break it down weekly.
 Example: January saving goal: $200.00 – Week 1: $75.00 Week 2: $25.00 Week 3: $75.00 Week 4: $25.00. $200 may not seem like a lot, but guess what it’s better than ZERO and $200 more then what you previously had.
 I do that for the remaining of the months & I may also set the goal higher.
 If I cannot go higher, $200 is the lowest I will set as a goal.

 a) Set reoccurring deposits into your savings AUTOMATICALLY.
 That way it becomes a bill and you expect that money to already be gone.
 In a way, you discipline yourself to deposit money into your savings.
 Money is rarely about money more so your behavior and discipline you have towards it.